aloyr/vplampd-stack/README.md

 vplampd-stack
 =============

-Vagrant, puppet, lamp, drupal stack, based on CentOS 5.6
+Vagrant, puppet, lamp, drupal, drush, xhprof, xdebug, memcache stack, based on CentOS 5.6

 You will need 3 vagrant plugins, installed by running the following command: